 - technical information: includes verification username and passwords, location data

-- content: any emails, communications, posts, videos and other content you create in, submit, access, send or receive via QLearn
+- content: any emails, assignments, communications, posts, videos and other content you create in, submit, access, send or receive via QLearn

 - any other personal information about yourself or any other person that you provide to us either directly or indirectly by using QLearn.

 If you do not provide your personal information, then we may not be able to verify your identity and you will not be able to access QLearn and the relevant records about you may not be kept up to date or will have to be kept up to date in another way.